sir-dunxalot/ember-tooltips/README.md

 Please note, `assertTooltipRendered()` does not assert that the tooltip or popover is visible to the user - use [assertTooltipVisible()](#asserttooltipvisible) for that.

-Given this addon's lazy rendering capabilities (explained in [Targets](#targets)), tooltips will not be rendered until the target is interacted with.
+Given this addon's lazy rendering capabilities (explained in [`targetId`](#targetid)), tooltips will not be rendered until the target is interacted with.

 The [options hash](#test-helper-options) accepts: